muhammadmustf564-cyber/CCNA-Lab-Portfolio/README.md

 Network Security| ⏳ Not Started
 ```
 ---
 ## 🚀 Next Step

-The next section of this portfolio is:
+The current focus of this portfolio is:

 **➡️ Switching**

-New switching labs will be added as they are completed and documented.
+More switching labs will be added as I continue progressing through my CCNA studies.

 ---